dnsimple/dnsimple-support/content/articles/whois-privacy.markdown

 ## WHOIS Privacy and GDPR {#gdpr}

-For generic TLDs (gTLDs) like .com, .net, and .org, WHOIS privacy is not necessary at this time as it will be redacted through GDPR.
+For generic TLDs (gTLDs) like .com, .net, and .org, WHOIS privacy isn't necessary, because the information will be redacted through GDPR.
 This also applies to new TLDs (nTLDs) like .app, .dev, and others.

-For country code TLDs (ccTLDs) you will need to look at the policies for the TLD to determine their stance on WHOIS data.
-With ccTLDs, please research any TLD you plan on using to determine their stance on WHOIS data, and apply WHOIS privacy when it is available, as you see fit.
+For country code TLDs (ccTLDs), check the policies for the specific TLD to determine their stance on WHOIS data.
+With ccTLDs, you should research any TLD you plan on using to determine their stance on WHOIS data, and apply WHOIS privacy when it's available.